-Eva Eberhartinger, Birgit Noggler and Andrea Gaal are free float representatives on the Supervisory Board of RBI AG according to C Rule 54 of the ACGC.
+Eva Eberhartinger, Birgit Noggler and Andrea Gaal are free float representatives of the Supervisory Board of RBI AG according to C Rule 54 of the ACGC.
 These members of the Supervisory Board are neither shareholders with a shareholding of greater than 10 per cent, nor do they represent the interests of such shareholders.

-Members of the Supervisory Board had the following additional supervisory board mandates or comparable functions in domestic and foreign stock exchange listed companies from 1 January to 31 December 2021:
+Members of the Supervisory Board had the following additional supervisory board mandates or comparable functions in domestic and foreign stock exchange listed companies from 1 January to 31 December 2022:

-Erwin Hameseder AGRANA Beteiligungs-Aktiengesellschaft, Austria, Chairman STRABAG SE, Austria, Deputy Chairman Südzucker AG, Germany, 2 nd Deputy Chairman Heinrich Schaller voestalpine AG, Austria, Deputy Chairman AMAG Austria Metall AG, Austria, Deputy Chairman Klaus Buchleitner BayWa AG, Germany, Deputy Chairman AGRANA Beteiligungs-Aktiengesellschaft, Austria, Deputy Chairman
+Erwin Hameseder AGRANA Beteiligungs-Aktiengesellschaft, Austria, Chairman STRABAG SE, Austria, Deputy Chairman Südzucker AG, Germany, 2 nd Deputy Chairman Heinrich Schaller voestalpine AG, Austria, Deputy Chairman AMAG Austria Metall AG, Austria, 2 nd Deputy Chairman Klaus Buchleitner BayWa AG, Germany, Deputy Chairman (resigned on 31 March 2022)